mjdave/tui/README.md

 # This is tui

-tui is a small, cross platform, open source scripting and serialization library for C++.
+tui is a small, cross platform, open source embeddable scripting language and serialization library for C++.

 NOTE: tui is very early in development, it is still likely to have crashes and issues, is not fully optimized or tested, and not ready to be used.